Bishop International Airport: Historic airline service

-Southwest Airlines briefly served Flint following their merger with AirTran in 2014.
-Southwest offered daily Boeing 737 flights from Flint to Las Vegas, Orlando, Tampa and Baltimore before dropping them and serving only Chicago Midway airport in 2016.
+AirTran was merged into Southwest Airlines in 2014.
+Southwest continued to serve Flint briefly following the merger and offered Boeing 737 flights from Flint to Las Vegas, Orlando, Tampa, Baltimore, and seasonal service to Fort Myers before dropping them and serving only Chicago Midway Airport in 2016.
 While flights to Midway were full, Southwest did not see adequate profit from the short flight and ceased service to Flint in 2018.

 After Southwest's service downgrade in 2016, Allegiant Air saw the demand in Flint for low cost flights to popular tourist destinations and began service to Orlando/Sanford and Tampa/Clearwater – St. Petersburg in 2016.
-The success of those routes led to additional service to Ft.
-Myers – Punta Gorda, Florida, in 2018 and seasonal service to both Ft.
+The success of those routes led to additional service to Punta Gorda, Florida, in 2018 and seasonal service to both Ft.
 Lauderdale and Myrtle Beach.

 Although Allegiant was a welcome to passengers at Flint, the lack of daily flights that Southwest had offered plus the Delta Connection cancellation of their twice daily Minneapolis flight led Flint to their lowest passenger numbers in over a decade.
 Statistics from the airport for 2018 show the number of passengers boarding flights at Bishop down about 10%: from 400,781 in 2017 to 360,609 in 2018, the lowest number of departing flights from Flint since 2002.
 Allegiant Air added service between Flint and Nashville on June 5, 2020.
 On November 17, 2020, Allegiant announced it would begin service between Flint and Las Vegas, starting March 4, 2021.
 Allegiant has announced it will offer service to Boston and Jacksonville, Florida starting in March 2022.
-On February 1, 2022, Allegiant later announced it will begin serve between Flint and Savannah, Georgia beginning April 15, 2022.
+In February 2022, Fline became an operating base for Allegiant Air.
+Allegiant began service between Flint and Savannah, Georgia on April 15, 2022.

 Despite the 2018 results, early 2019 saw Allegiant become the number-one air carrier in Flint, carrying 41% of Flint's passengers in February.
 Envoy Air (as American Eagle) also started a fourth daily flight to Chicago O'Hare.
 On April 11, 2019, PSA Airlines (as American Eagle) announced twice daily service to Charlotte to begin in September 2019.
+American's flights to Charlotte were discontinued in 2022.

-Delta Air Lines announced it would indefinitely suspend flights to and from Flint due to the impact of the COVID-19 pandemic on aviation.
-It still serves nearby airports such as MBS International Airport near Saginaw and Detroit Metropolitan Airport.
+Delta Air Lines indefinitely suspended flights their last remaining service from Flint to Atlanta due to the impact of the COVID-19 pandemic on aviation.
+Despite ending Flint service, Delta still serves nearby airports such as MBS International Airport near Saginaw and Detroit Metropolitan Airport in Romulus.